 Consisting of 2 sections, the double-decker older Western Span strategically attaches with the striking newer Eastern Span at Yerba Buena Island / Treasure Island.

-The newer Eastern Span, finally opened in 2013, was built to withstand an 8.5 earthquake to prevent a repeat of what occurred in 1989 when a portion of the upper deck plunged into the lower deck during the 6.9 Loma Prieta tremor, killing one commuter.
+The newer Eastern Span, which finally opened in 2013, was built to withstand an 8.5 earthquake to prevent a repeat of what occurred in 1989 when a portion of the upper deck plunged into the lower deck during the 6.9 Loma Prieta tremor, killing one commuter.

 Walking and biking are permitted over the Bay Bridge, and the pedestrianized path is open 24/7.
 Parking and additional information can be found here.